MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-and-restore-with-s3-compatible-object-storage.md

 ## Overview

 [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] introduces object storage integration to the data platform, enabling you to integrate SQL Server with S3-compatible object storage in addition to Azure Storage.
-To provide this integration SQL Server has been enhanced with a new S3 connector, which uses the S3 REST API to connect to any provider of S3-compatible object storage. [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] extends the existing BACKUP/RESTORE TO/FROM URL syntax by adding support for the new S3 connector using the REST API.
+To provide this integration SQL Server is enhanced with a new S3 connector, which uses the S3 REST API to connect to any provider of S3-compatible object storage. [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)] extends the existing BACKUP/RESTORE TO/FROM URL syntax by adding support for the new S3 connector using the REST API.
 For information on supported platforms, see [providers of S3-compatible object storage](#providers-of-s3-compatible-object-storage).

 This article contains information on using Backup to URL for S3-compatible object storage.
 To learn more about using Backup to URL for S3-compatible object storage, see [SQL Server backup to URL for S3-compatible object storage](sql-server-backup-to-url-s3-compatible-object-storage.md).

 ### Backup and Restore to S3-compatible storage

-The `BACKUP TO URL` and `RESTORE FROM URL` syntax has been extended to support the S3 connector.
+The `BACKUP TO URL` and `RESTORE FROM URL` syntax is extended to support the S3 connector.
 For more information on Backup to URL functionality, see:

 - [SQL Server backup to URL for S3-compatible object storage](sql-server-backup-to-url-s3-compatible-object-storage.md).
 - [BACKUP (Transact-SQL)](../../t-sql/statements/backup-transact-sql.md)